The Mechanics of Dolphin Sex: All The Dirty Details You Need To Know - Science Sushi

 The trio hopes to look at more species, including various ungulates—distant cousins of whales and dolphins.
 “I had the opportunity to dissect a hippo penis awhile back, and it was amazing how much it looked like a pygmy sperm whale,” Orbach recounted.
 “I’m really curious about how the different environments have affected penis morphology, and how much relates to a shared history, because in most animals we know that genitalia are one of the most rapidly evolving characteristics.”

-They’re also considering using the endocasts to make biomimetic vaginas—essentially fleshlights for dolphins and other marine species—to hopefully improve the artificial insemination procedures.
+They’re also considering using the endocasts to make biomimetic vaginas—essentially fleshlights for dolphins and other marine species—to hopefully improve artificial insemination procedures.
 Captive breeding facilities can help boost dwindling numbers for threatened or endangered species, and artificial insemination is sometimes needed to ensure animals reproduce safely and in a way that bolsters genetic diversity.
-“Something that would a real vagina, in terms of having certain structures that would touch the penis or feel more natural, perhaps could induce a better quality ejaculate.”
+“Something that would a mimic real vagina, in terms of having certain structures that would touch the penis or feel more natural, perhaps could induce a better quality ejaculate.”

 One thing is for certain—the team is far from done working with large mammal reproductive organs.
 “This is the first step in what will hopefully be a pretty long research program,” Kelly said, smiling.